drplaugher/Math-Methods-in-Modern-Biology/README.md

 - chapter_codes_filled.m
     - Completed code (solutions) for chapter exercises
 - PCC_red_BNtoPoly.txt
+    - Code to convert the PC Boolean functions to polynomials
+- Matlab_dependencies
-- Matlab_dependencies -- folder of all the needed toolboxes to run MATLAB code
+    - folder of all the needed toolboxes to run MATLAB code

 <br />